zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 Wiki Data
 ##############################

-..
-DO NOT PUBLISH until LMS review per Carlos: LMS-2246

 The following sections detail how edX stores wiki data internally, and is useful for developers and researchers who are examining database exports.

 EdX currently uses an external application called django-wiki for wiki functionality within courses.